What Your Home Will Look Like In 2015

-Here at FastCompany we often write about futurist predictions of life in 20, 30, even 100 years down the line.
+Co.Exist often writes about futurist predictions of life in 20, 30, even 100 years down the line.
 But the National Association of Home Builders is offering up a vision of how we’ll live in just four years–and it’s a little different than what you might expect.

 The NAHB sent out a survey last year that asked members–designers, architects, manufacturers, and more– what they think homes will look like in 2015.
 Some of the results aren’t that surprising.
 The survey reveals that the average single-family home is likely to drop to 2,150 square feet from 2,400 square feet today, probably as a result of tough economic times and rising energy prices.